Qustodio Review: Quick Expert Summary

 Qustodio Complete — Premium Plan With Advanced Features

 Qustodio Complete lets you monitor unlimited devices, so it’s an excellent choice for large families.
-It comes with all of the features discussed in this review, and it’s worth noting that this is the only plan to include key features like YouTube Monitoring, Calls & Messages Monitoring, My Places alerts (geofencing), and time limits for games and apps.
+It comes with all of the features discussed in this review, and it’s the only plan to include key features like YouTube Monitoring, Calls & Messages Monitoring, My Places alerts (geofencing), and time limits for games and apps.
 This plan is also only available as an annual subscription, and it’s priced at $8.33 / month.

-While Qustodio’s plans are a bit pricey, I think they’re worth it because they provide really great value for both small and large families.
-That said, I understand that not everyone is ready to commit to a yearly plan right from the start — if that’s a dealbreaker for you and you’d like more flexible options, I recommend checking out Bark and FamiSafe, as they both have pretty affordable monthly plans.
+While Qustodio’s plans cost a little more than its competitors, they provide superior value for small and large families.
+That said, I understand that not everyone is ready to commit to a yearly plan right from the start — if you’d like more flexible options, I recommend checking out Bark and FamiSafe, as they both have pretty affordable monthly plans.

 Qustodio Features — Great Filtering, Scheduling & Reports (Plus YouTube Monitoring)